rwilcox/my-learnings-docs/learning_gradle.md

 # Using Gradle

+gradle init will create a basic project for you after prompting you to ask some questions.

+Listing tasks `gradle tasks`

+ Listing dependency tree: `gradle dependencies` (or `gradle dep`)

+## Gradle Wrapper

 `gradlew` is the wrapper - recommended you use the wrapper (it makes sure everyone on the same project is using the same version of Gradle).
 It will automatically download the correct Gradle version if you don't have it.

 gradlew(.bat), `gradle` folders are both checked into source control (yes even the .jar) binary file

-Listing tasks `gradle tasks`

- Listing dependency tree: `gradle dependencies` (or `gradle dep`)

 ## Neat command line flags

-`--console=plane` <-- assume a stupid TTY (ie like not clearing running task inventories via curses)
+`--console=plain` <-- assume a stupid TTY (ie like not clearing running task inventories via curses)

 -p can use this to override properties specified in gradle.properties files on CLi